-Following deliverables are expected from the Environmental Specialist during the specified time period.
+Following deliverables are expected from the Environmental Economist during the specified time period.

-- Draft final EIA - Final EIA after incorporating CEA and public, stakeholder comments - A summary report of activities completed when submitting a claim for payment.
-This summary report shall include key activities carried in completion of the task for which the claim is made.

-The Consultant is expected to exercise with utmost care during the process to avoid any accidents at site and any unfair situation and will be responsible for any faults/conflicts.
-Accordingly, no claims will be accepted by RDA on this regard.
+- Chapter 6 (ECBA) for Draft final EIA. - Chapter 6 (ECBA) Final EIA after incorporating CEA and public, stakeholder comments. - A summary report of activities completed when submitting a claim for payment.
+This summary report shall include key activities carried in completion of the task for which the claim is made. - The Consultant is expected to exercise with utmost care during the process to avoid any accidents at site and any unfair situation and if the Consultant is found responsible for any faults/conflicts, no claims will be accepted by RDA on this regard.